EARTH EDUCATION COUNSELOR | Summer 2020

 *Knowledge and skills with hands-on wildcrafting or survival skills, tracking, mapping, hazards of the region, bird language, and local flora and fauna identification desired.

 *Applicant must have good communication skills with parents and youth, excellent organizational skills, and professionalism.

 Oversee safety and instruction for youth during weekly nature programs.
 Lead youth on mild to strenuous hikes and activities.
 Work with additional instructors to plan and implement programs.
 Mentor assistant instructors during programs and planning.
 Develop weekly lesson plans in cooperation with other staff for outdoor activities.
 Communicate with parents (email, phone calls, in-person, before/after programs) on a weekly basis.
 Assist with organization, planning, and pre/post camping trip duties (packing, clean-up, etc.)

 The applicant must have good communication skills with parents and youth, excellent organizational skills, and professionalism.
 Strong group management and safety skills required.
 1st Aid/CPR certification required (Terra School’s will help you get certified if not already).

 The Earth Educator will be expected to perform the tasks and duties listed below:

-- Arrive punctually at 9:00am and stay until 4:00pm every working Friday (some exceptions may apply.
+- Arrive punctually at 8:30 am and stay until 4:00 pm (except for counselors 3-5 year old) every working Friday (some exceptions may apply.
 Please contact your supervisor to make arrangements for early departure/late arrival or days off)

 - Utilize you and your cohort's planning hours to whatever extent necessary in preparation for the following class day, such as for planning calls or materials runs